5.6.2 Registrar-initiated ending of collection

 - Is private collection appropriate in the circumstances?

 Does a payer have a satisfactory payment record?

-There are 3 prescribed criteria for deciding whether a payer has a satisfactory payment record (CSRC Regs regulation 5B).
+There are 3 prescribed criteria for deciding whether a payer has a satisfactory payment record (CSRC Regs section 18).
 These are:

 - the payer has no child support arrears, and